 A large majority of estate matters flow relatively smoothly through the probate courts of North Carolina.
 However, some estate matters produce disputes that result in litigation.
-We represent beneficiaries, trustees, and personal representatives in various jurisdictions with probate, estate and trust litigation matters, which can include:
+We represent beneficiaries, trustees, and personal representatives throughout North Carolina with probate, estate and trust litigation matters, which can include:

 - Contesting the validity of a Will (called a “Will Caveat”)